achernodub/targer/README.md

 |__ articles/ --> collection of papers related to the tagging, argument mining, etc.
 |__ classes/
         |__ data_io.py --> class for reading/writing data in different CoNNL file formats
-        |__ datasets_bank.py --> class for storing the train/dev/test data subsets and sampling batches from the train
+        |__ datasets_bank.py --> class for storing the train/dev/test data subsets and sampling batches
+                                 from the train dataset
         dataset
         |__ evaluator.py --> class for evaluation of F1 scores and token-level accuracies
         |__ report.py --> class for storing the evaluation results as text files